Godzilla (Cerasini series)

-Godzilla is a novel series written by author Marc Cerasini based on the film series's characters.
+Godzilla is a series of novels written by author Marc Cerasini, based on the film series of the same name produced by Toho.
 While all set within the same continuity (a unique continuity in which only the first Godzilla film has taken place), each novel has its own plot and storyline, with Toho's kaiju featured as the stars.

 Godzilla Returns

-Godzilla Returns is the first novel, with Godzilla reappearing for the first time since 1954, rampaging and destroying the city of Tokyo.
+Godzilla Returns, the first novel in the series, was published in 1996.
+The story follows the reemergence of Godzilla for the first time since 1954, rampaging and destroying the city of Tokyo.
 The book is clearly set to follow Godzilla, King of the Monsters! (the English version of the original Godzilla film), as Steve Martin (Raymond Burr's character) is said to have been present during the original attack.
 The finale of the novel is similar to the 1984 film The Return of Godzilla, as Godzilla is drawn away from the city using a lure identical to the one used in that film.
 However, the lure is used to draw Godzilla to the deepest part of the ocean, rather than a volcano.

 Godzilla 2000

-In the second novel, Godzilla 2000 (not to be confused with the film of the same name), the United States government forms a new organization, G-Force, dedicated to stopping the attacks of giant monsters, especially Godzilla.
-Meanwhile, a meteor shower threatens mankind with extinction.
+The second novel, Godzilla 2000, was published in 1997.
+Its plot concerns the United States government forming a new organization, G-Force, dedicated to stopping the attacks of giant monsters, especially Godzilla.
+Meanwhile, an asteroid shower threatens mankind with extinction.
 The initial wave delivers a parasitic alien organism to Earth, which bonds with a praying mantis to form a swarm of gigantic creatures dubbed Kamacuras.
 Soon after, another monster, Varan, surfaces in Mexico.
-A gigantic pteranodon, actually a female Rodan, emerges from the North Pole and builds a nest on Mount Rushmore.
+A gigantic Pteranodon named Rodan emerges from the North Pole and builds a nest on Mount Rushmore.
 And Godzilla itself surfaces off the coast of California, ultimately crossing the United States and arriving in New York City on January 1, 2000.
-There, it is finally revealed that it has been led there by Mothra, the Protector of the Earth, to destroy the dreaded King Ghidorah, the three-headed space dragon who emerged from one of the asteroids approaching Earth.
+There, it is revealed that it has been led there by Mothra, the Protector of the Earth, to destroy the dreaded King Ghidorah, the three-headed space dragon who emerged from one of the asteroids approaching Earth.
 The monsters battle and Godzilla defeats Ghidorah and drives it away, severing Ghidorah's middle head in the process.